Skip to main content Skip to navigation Skip to footer

 Deploying Your First App

 You have an empty repository. rdc ships built-in templates so you can spin up real apps without writing a docker-compose from scratch.
-Three steps: pick a template, apply it, run it.
+Pick a template, apply it, run it.

 Watch the tutorial